nihal111/nihal111.github.io/_posts/2018-07-16-mercari-internship.markdown

 ## About Mercari

-Mercari is an e-commerce startup that was founded in 2013.
-Their main product is the Mercari flea market mobile-first app.
+Mercari is a CtoC marketplace startup that was founded in 2013.
+Their main product is the Mercari CtoC marketplace app.
 In just 5 years, the company has skyrocketed to become Japan's largest community-driven marketplace.
 The company also gained the pre-IPO unicorn status, being a privately held company valued over $1 billion.
 This was before the company went public this June on the Toyko Stock Exchange’s Mothers Market, during my stay there.

 ## The Office